bufbuild-ru/docs/blog/totw-2-compress-protos/index.md

 ## Are varints still better?

 Applying compression can often have similar results to replacing everything with varints, but not exactly: using a varint will likely always be slightly smaller, at least when using state-of-the-art compression like Brotli.
 But you can pretty much always assume you _will_ be using compression, such as to compress HTTP headers and other ancillary content in your request.
-Compression is generic and highly optimized—it applies to all data, regardless of schema, and is often far more optimized than application-level codecs like those in a Protobuf library.
+Compression is generic and highly optimized — it applies to all data, regardless of schema, and is often far more optimized than application-level codecs like those in a Protobuf library.

 Not to mention, you should definitely be compressing any large data blobs you’re storing on disk, too!